nickoala/pnpi/README.md

 3. **App keeps telling me "Plug n Pi Server is not enabled" or something like that.
 But I'm sure it's enabled.**

-   - **Try removing all USB attachments from Pi, then re-plug Phone to Pi.**
+   - Some USB dongles may block the Pi from talking to the Phone. **Try removing all USB attachments from Pi, then re-plug Phone to Pi.** After finished with looking up IP address, you may unplug Phone and re-plug USB dongles, *while leaving Plug n Pi Server enabled on Raspberry Pi.* Plug n Pi Server does not interfere with working USB dongles, as far as I know.
-     When more than one USB devices are plugged in, Pi does not know which one is the Phone.
-It queries each device in turn.
-Most USB devices give a definite answer, but some USB dongles confuse the Pi.

    - Another possibility is, for some reason, Phone cannot switch to Android Accessory Mode. **Try re-starting Phone.**